NonoHM/nonohm.github.io/_posts/2024-03-31-THM-CTF-Disgruntled.md

 UBUNTU_CODENAME=bionic
 ```

-We can see this is a normal Ubuntu 18.04.5.
+We can see that this is a normal Ubuntu 18.04.5.

 Then, we check what are the users on the machine in the `passwd` file.